 - One commercial had a guy with a map walk up to a woman waiting for the bus.
 He is about to ask for directions when she immediately maces him, emptying the entire can into his face.
 And then, while he is lying on the ground in agony, she blows a rape whistle while repeatedly tazering him.
 It was an ad for a hand held GPS.

-- Touma of To Aru Majutsu no Index is very good at accidentally walking in on girls changing.
+- Touma is very good at accidentally walking in on girls changing.
 This leads to a few examples in the second season where he does absolutely nothing out of the ordinary and still ends up bitten by a furious Index.